 Enlightenment started it’s journey a long time ago with complete components set and management system.
 This efficient system is high-speed and covers all modern devices.
 It also works in the older hardware.

-- Goes with both older and newer devices.
+- It goes with both older and newer devices.

 - Fast and light.